invertase/react-native-firebase/docs/admob/quick-start.md

 interstitialAd.load();
 ```

-Once our interstitial has been loaded from the Google AdMob servers, we will start to receieve events within our handler (e.g. ad loaded).
+Once our interstitial has been loaded from the Google AdMob servers, we will start to receive events within our handler (e.g. ad loaded).
 These events also include user based events such as notifying us when the user has closed the ad, or clicked the ad and left the application.
 For a full list of events, see the `AdEventType` class.

 Once the advert has been loaded, we can show it to the user.
 Listen out for the loaded event, and once ready, show it to the user: